Pasqual Ferry

-Pasqual Ferry (sometimes credited as Paschalis, Pascual or Pascal Ferry) is a Spanish comic book artist and penciller.
+Pasqual Ferrándiz Arroyo (born March 24, 1961), known by the pen-name Pasqual Ferry (sometimes credited as Paschalis, Pascual or Pascal Ferry), is a Spanish comic book artist and penciller.

 Biography

+Ferry was interested in comics from an early age, stating his first love in comics "was Franquin, Mézières, especially and Moebius".
+Ferry's interest in superhero comics came after a visit to the offices of Marvel Comics in New York.

+In Spain, Ferry worked for Albert Rué's animation studio, as well as publishing work in a number of Spanish comic magazines.

+In 1993, Ferry created the character Plasmer with writer Glenn Dakin for an eponymous 4-issue miniseries for Marvel UK.

+When Marvel UK closed in 1995, Ferry moved to working for Marvel Comics.
+After providing fill-in for several issues of X-Men-related comics, he launched the first Heroes for Hire series in 1997 with Roger Stern and John Ostrander, and would provide pencils on 15 of the 19 issues.

+In 1999, Ferry provided pencils on all nine issues of a Warlock miniseries, written by Louise Simonson.

-Ferry is known in the United States' comic industry for his work on Heroes for Hire (1997), Action Comics (2000) and Adam Strange (2004).
+After leaving Marvel, Ferry worked on several DC Comics, including Superboy (1994), Action Comics (2000) and Adam Strange (2004).

-Other titles he has worked on include Plasmer (1993), 2099: World of Tomorrow (1996) and Warlock (1999).

-In 2005, he and writer Grant Morrison began work on the Seven Soldiers of Victory limited series Mister Miracle, which introduced a new version of the character.
-However, for reasons that have not been made known, he was only able to do the first issue.
+In 2005, he and writer Grant Morrison began work on the Seven Soldiers of Victory limited series Mister Miracle, which re-introduced the Shilo Norman version of the character.
+However, due to scheduling issues, he was only able to do the first issue.

 In mid-2006, Ferry became the new artist on Marvel's Ultimate Fantastic Four with writer Mike Carey.

-In 2010 Ferry became the regular artist on Marvel's Thor teamed with writer Matt Fraction.
+In 2010, Ferry became the regular artist on Marvel's Thor teamed with writer Matt Fraction.